marvtron/LIRI_Bot/README.md

 - Actors in the movie.
  -Rotten Tomatoes Rating.
 - Rotten Tomatoes URL.
-- Or if no movie is passed through, it will default to "Stargate"
+- Or if no movie is passed through, it will default to *"Stargate"*

 **node liri.js do-what-it-says**
-Takes the text from random.txt and runs the song through spotify-this-song command
+Reads the text from random.txt and runs the song through spotify-this-song command

 #### Tech used:
 - Node.js